 Recall that we are centrally concerned with UMBRA's ability to understand social interactions from only partial information, so these initial runs included less than half of the leaf literals in the target explanations.
-We measured precision and recall only over these elided elements and target constraints, which we also omitted from the input.5 However, in order to establish reasonable behavior, we also ran the system again with all the leaf literals (other than constraints) for each target explanation given as inputs, with a very low threshold on assumptions per rule application.
-This let UMBRA operate in an effectively deductive fashion: each rule application involved inferring only the head, as the body elements were already present.
+We measured precision and recall only over these elided elements and target constraints, which we also omitted from the input.
+However, in order to establish reasonable behavior, we also ran the system again with all leaf literals (other than constraints) for each target explanation given as inputs, with a very low threshold on assumptions per rule application.
+This let UMBRA operate in an effectively deductive fashion, since each rule application involved inferring only the head, as the body elements were already present.
 This time, the system achieved perfect precision and recall on each of the eight fables.
-This behavior was fully expected,6 but served to confirm that UMBRA's abduction mechanism reaches the same conclusions as deductive reasoning when it must infer missing elements as default assumptions.
+The system's perfect behavior under these conditions was fully expected, but served to confirm that UMBRA's abduction mechanism reaches the same conclusions as deductive reasoning when it must infer missing elements as default assumptions.